p1ho/google-analytics-api/README.md

   }
 }
 ```
+Note: Empty rows and 0 metric values are not displayed to minimize memory usage.
+Since users have the list of metrics used to make the requests, the 0 can be implied.
 # Development

 * `$ composer test` will run all the tests (use `$ composer test-win` on Windows).
 To enable coverage analysis, a code coverage driver is needed.
 I used [Xdebug](https://xdebug.org/index.php) when developing on Windows.
 Afterwards, run `$ composer phpcov-merge` (use `$ composer phpcov-merge-win` on Windows) to merge `build/cov/coverage.cov` with `build/logs/clover.xml` as instructed on [php-coveralls doc](https://packagist.org/packages/php-coveralls/php-coveralls).